rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes.** Job simplification approach is served as a **last resort** when there are no other options available to fight technical debt.
+- **Yes.** The job simplification approach serves as a **last resort** when there are no other options available to fight technical debt.
 I understand that one wrong move can destroy everything, but letting the technical debt pile up will only prolong the conflict through slow progress and frequent accidents, which can eventually lead to the complete destruction of the system.

 #### **Give an example of when you performed well under pressure.**